etroisi/qbb2022-answers/day4-lunch/README.md

 	creates file subset_regions.sh

-	to confirm if the graphs match: open the files and compare
+	to confirm if the graphs match: open the files and compare -cmp -b file1 file2
+	b will print where the files differ
+	note: files differ on the version of matplotlib

 	transcribed unprocessed pseudogene vs transcript processed pseudogene vs processed pseudogene? snRNA